 While you can purchase most any type of cookware online, if you're new to the process, it's best to go to a store.
 You'll want to feel, lift, and inspect the quality of many different pans.
 It's also helpful to see the pans in person in order to gauge the circumference of the cookware—sometimes online product photos do not give you a size scale for reference.

 Nonstick cookware is easy to use and clean, as the slick coating helps to keep food from sticking, and it's easy to clean afterward.
 Health-conscious cooks like that they can use a lot less oil than they would with uncoated cookware.

 That helpful cooking surface also carries some potential risks.
-Certain scientists, environmentalists, and consumer advocacy groups have concerns about the chemicals used to make many of the nonstick coatings, such as PTFE (most commonly known as Teflon), on the market today.
+Certain scientists, environmentalists, and consumer advocacy groups have concerns about the chemicals used to make many of the nonstick coatings on the market, such as PTFE (most commonly known as Teflon).
 The chemical of most concern is PFOA.
-The Environmental Protection Agency has asked most of the major chemical manufacturers to phase out the use of PFOA by the year 2015.
+Fortunately, The Environmental Protection Agency asked major chemical manufacturers to phase out the use of PFOA, and Teflon has been PFOA-free since 2013.